-I tried to pay for a packet of mints last week and was told I’d have to fork out an extra 50p if I wanted to pay by a card.
-Considering the mints were only 75p to begin with, I wasn’t best impressed.
+I remember one time I tried to pay for a packet of mints and was told I’d have to fork out an extra 50p if I wanted to pay by a card.
+Considering the mints were only 75p to begin with, it was an absolute rip-off!

 If you’ve ever tried to pay for something cheap in a small shop, this is probably something you’ve experienced before too.